kamocat/DSPlite/README.md

     - Remove noise: Use a low-pass filter
     - Remove DC offset: Use a high-pass filter
     - Take the derivative?
 Use Savitsky-Golay
-3. Determine the cutoff frequency
-4. Create the filter coeffecients using Python
-5. Test the filter on the captured data
+3. Use the filter design tool (dsplite.py) to select and test a filter
-6. Include the filter in the Arduino code
+4. Include the filter in the Arduino code

 ## Installation:
 This library should be installed in your Arduino libraries directory.